WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

-When you call `greet.js` in a formula like this, Graph Origami searches the current [scope](/language/scope.html) for a file with that name.
+When you call `greet.js` in a formula like this, Web Origami searches the current [scope](/language/scope.html) for a file with that name.
 If it finds one, it dynamically imports that JavaScript module, and invokes the module's default export — in this case, a function that returns a greeting.

 ## Defining the team data

-Data in Graph Origami projects can come from pretty much anything.
+Data in Web Origami projects can come from pretty much anything.
 This sample project stores the data for your team members in a YAML file.
 It could just as easily use JSON or another data file format.

 <span class="tutorialStep"></span> Open the team data file in `src/teamData.yaml`: